ietf-wg-asdf/sdf-protocol-mapping/draft-mohan-asdf-sdf-protocol-mapping.md

 ~~~
 {: #exprotmap title="Example property mapping"}

-A protocol map is provided as part of the SDF model, in the SDF affordance
+A protocol map MAY be provided as part of the SDF model, specifically in the SDF
-definition.
+affordance definition.
 The extension points in the SDF affordance definition
-defined in {{-sdf}} are used to specify the protocol mapping information
+defined in {{-sdf}} are used to specify the protocol mapping information as a
-as a part of the SDF model.
+part of the SDF model.

 For SDF properties, the protocol mapping is specified as an
 extension to a named property quality using the `sdfProtocolMap` keyword.